Paul Ryder: The Paul Ryder Tapes

-In the months leading up to his death, he recorded a video podcast, The Paul Ryder Tapes, with his ex-wife, journalist and TV producer Angela Smith, detailing his life and the history of Happy Mondays.
-The podcast reached number one in both the UK and Ireland music podcast charts.
-He completed it just 12 days before his death and it was released in July 2023, a year on from his death.
+In the months leading up to his death, Ryder recorded a video podcast series, The Paul Ryder Tapes, with his ex-wife, the journalist and television producer Angela Smith, discussing his life, his relationship with his brother and the history of Happy Mondays.
+He completed recording 12 days before his death, and the series was released from July 2023, a year on.